BYUIDSconsulting/aboutus/_services/senior-projects.md

 weight: 3
 ---

-Companies that are interested in one-on-one collaboration were one student tackles your needs with ~110 hours of work over a semester.
-Each student is mentored by a faculty member.
+Companies interested in one-on-one collaboration where one student tackles your needs with ~110 hours of work over a semester.
+A faculty member mentors each student.

 ## Details

-- __Hours:__ One student that works 9-18 hours a week.
+_ __Hours:__ One student who works 9-18 hours a week.
 Generally, these students are hired as contractors.
 - __Skill Level:__ Specialized skills to meet your needs.

 ## Expectations

-Most often you mentor the student and incorporate them into your business process.
-Sometimes companies think of this experience like a part-time employee or internship while the student is attending school.
+You often mentor the student and incorporate them into your business process.
+Sometimes companies think of this experience as a part-time employee or internship while the student is attending school.